-The Queen and other members of the Royal Family make almost 3,000 visits across the United Kingdom each year.
+The King and other members of the Royal Family make almost 3,000 visits across the United Kingdom each year.
 Between 30-40 royal visits are often made to Berkshire each year covering a wide range of activity in the county.
 Visits may include official functions but visits also encompass many more informal occasions with plenty of opportunity for royal visitors to meet a broad spectrum of people.

 A Royal visit is a very special occasion and it often marks an event with which a town, community, school, business or voluntary organisation has been or is still involved in.
 It is an opportunity to celebrate the different ways in which people have been involved in a special piece of work or occasion.
 These visits are an important part of the Royal Family’s role and are much valued by those organisations that are fortunate enough to receive such a visit.

 The Lieutenancy is always involved in Royal visits to the county.
 The Lord-Lieutenant, or one of his deputies, is the first person to meet the visiting member of the Royal Family or Head of State and welcome them to Berkshire and is the last to say goodbye.
 The Lord-Lieutenant attends the member of the Royal Family throughout his/her visit.

 Invitations to members of the Royal Family may be made in a number of ways.

 Invitations may be extended through the Lord-Lieutenant and may be submitted to specific members of the Royal Family.

 If in doubt the Lord-Lieutenant will advise as to who may be the most appropriate member of the Royal Family to approach.
 It is advisable to consult the Lord-Lieutenant at the earliest opportunity and at least six months in advance.
 However, if you want a Royal visit for a special occasion on a particular day then you will need to extend your invitation about a year beforehand.
 Submissions should include a short statement about the project or event and the reason for the visit.